 CHEMISTRY 4

 TASC Code CHM415115

 TASC Level Level 4

 TCE Points 15

 TCE Standards Numeracy

-Pre-requisites SA or higher in Physical Sciences 3 (recommended)
+Pre-requisites Physical Sciences

-Chemistry is a mix of theoretical and practical Science.
+Chemistry is a mix of theoretical and practical science.
 It explores the material world and the interactions of different forms of matter.